uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 mpirun -n 50 --bind-to none ./myapp
 ```

-`--bind-to none` is required everywhere on Topanga: the containers do not allow MPI to pin processes to specific CPU cores, so without this flag `mpirun` fails at startup.
+`--bind-to none` is required everywhere on Topanga&mdash;the containers do not allow MPI to pin processes to specific CPU cores, so without this flag `mpirun` fails at startup.

 ### Multiple nodes